circlesland/omo-legacy/.github/ISSUE_TEMPLATE/challenge-new-dream.md

 name: Challenge new dream
 about: this is the default process for building the dreams of omo sapiens (open minded organization talents)
-title: "[CHALLENGE] My dream is ... "
+title: 'My dream is ... '
 labels: ''
 assignees: ''